vladsaveliev/sequana/doc/tutorial.rst

 Tutorial
 ==========

-Following the introductory example in :ref:`quick_start`, we will look at other pipelines such as the taxonomic classification, variant calling and coverage.
+In the introductory example in :ref:`quick_start`, we will look at other pipelines such as the taxonomic classification, variant calling and coverage.